splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/collector-linux-intro.rst

     <h2>Install the Collector for Linux<a name="linux-install" class="headerlink" href="#linux-install" title="Permalink to this headline">¶</a></h2>
   </embed>

+To install the Splunk Distribution of the OpenTelemetry Collector for Linux you have the following options:

 * :ref:`otel-install-linux`
 * :ref:`otel-install-linux-manual`
 * :ref:`otel-install-linux-tools`

-.. note:: You can also deploy the Collector using the Technical Add-on, which provides out-of-the box Collector content and configuration.
+* You can also deploy the Collector using the Technical Add-on, which provides out-of-the box Collector content and configuration.
 Learn more at :ref:`collector-addon-intro`.

 .. raw:: html